tnvr-cs/25-26-Coding-Five-Approaches-to-Machine-Intelligence/README.md

 Task 3
 pip install tensorflow pillow numpy
-Clone The Repository and ensure grocery_model.h5 and class_indices.txt are  present Launch 2526 Coding Five - Task 3.py via Python Terminal .#
+Clone The Repository and ensure grocery_model.h5 and class_indices.txt are  present Launch 2526 Coding Five - Task 3.py via Python Terminal The dataset did have some issues so using AI i created a script called clean.py to loop through my training data and delete any files that was unusable to corrupt to allow my training to complete and .#